New – Amazon EBS Snapshots Archive

 Restoring a volume from EBS Snapshots Archive is a two-step process.
 First, I retrieve the snapshot from EBS Snapshots Archive to its original snapshot ID, using

 RestoreSnapshotTier API call or the management console.
-It takes between 24-72 hours to retrieve the snapshot from the archive, depending on the snapshot size.
+It takes up to 72 hours to retrieve the snapshot from the archive, depending on the snapshot size.
 Once retrieved, the snapshot appears as a regular snapshot on my account.
 At this stage, I hydrate the retrieved snapshot into an EBS volume using the default snapshot restore or Fast Snapshot Restore (FSR) for expedited restores, just like usual.

 A CloudWatch event is generated when the snapshot is restored.
 You may listen to this event to avoid pulling the status with the API.